2 Chronicles 5 – The Ark is brought to the Temple

 a.
 Sacrificing sheep and oxen that could not be counted or numbered for multitude: Solomon went “over-the-top” in his effort to honor and praise God on this great day.

 b.
 Then the priests brought in the ark of the covenant of the LORD: The temple wasn’t “open” until the ark of the covenant was set in the Most Holy Place.
 The ark was the most important item in the temple.

 c.
 Under the wings of the cherubim: The interior of the temple was richly decorated with the designs of cherubim, which surround the throne of God in heaven.
 This design of the temple was after the pattern of the tabernacle, which had woven designs of cherubim on the inner covering.

 i.
-“The statement that ‘they are still there today’ must have been quoted by Ezra from his sources (2 Chronicles 9:2), particularly from 1 Kings (8:8), out of those portions that were written before the destruction of Jerusalem in 586 b.c.
+“The statement that ‘they are still there today’ must have been quoted by Ezra from his sources (2 Chronicles 9:29), particularly from 1 Kings 8:8, out of those portions that were written before the destruction of Jerusalem in 586 B.C.
 The ark had been gone for over a century by Ezra’s day.”
 (Payne)

 e.
-When the LORD made a covenant with the children of Israel, when they came out of Egypt: The reminder of the deliverance from Egypt is significant, because there is a sense in which this – some 500 years after the Exodus – is the culmination of the deliverance from Egypt.
-Out of Egypt and into the wilderness Israel, out of necessity, lived in tents – and the dwelling of God was a tent.
+When the LORD made a covenant with the children of Israel, when they had come out of Egypt: The reminder of the deliverance from Egypt is significant because there is a sense in which this – some 500 years after the Exodus – is the culmination of the deliverance from Egypt.
+Israel came out of Egypt and into the wilderness, and out of necessity, lived in tents – and the dwelling of God was also a tent.
 Now since Solomon built the temple, the dwelling of God among Israel was a building, a place of permanence and security.